first & foremost

 Making history since 1693.

-Even as the second-oldest institution of higher learning in America, we're famous for our firsts: the first U.S. institution with a Royal Charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first collegiate student honor code and the first law school in America.
+Even as the second-oldest institution of higher education in America, we're famous for our firsts: the first U.S. institution with a Royal Charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first collegiate student honor code and the first law school in America.
 George Washington was our first American chancellor, and the first law professor at W&M — George Wythe — was the mentor of a promising young student named Thomas Jefferson.

 By attending W&M, you can help write the next chapter in a very (very) long history of tradition and distinction.